dezindzer/Workflow321/readme.md

 The extension itself looks the following way: ![ribbon](/logo/Extension%20panel.png) Extension has several panels in the tab:

-* Model - information to be added
+* Model - tools that do different stuff in the model space, mainly to quickly do something
-* Random - information to be added
+* Automation - Scripts that automate boring tasks
-* Dynamo - information to be added
+* Dynamo - same as Automation, but haven't  got the time or energy to create pyRevit versions
-* Application - information to be added
+* Application - not sure, it was fun
+* Family Tools - tools only available in the family editor
+* BIM manager - tools only a PRO should use
+* Other Tools - tools that colleagues request  🧑‍🏭

 Every tool has an embedded description.
 To see the description and hint, hover mouse over the button

 ### Remark ❗

-* Part of the descriptions and variable names written in Serbian.
+* Part of the descriptions and variables are written in Serbian.
 Use Google Translate or message me if you get stuck.
 * Some values are hardcoded for personal use.
 Feel free to edit the code as you please.